DavidMini/LotSpot/deliverables/iteration-01.plan.md

 Describe the different roles on the team and the responsibilities associated with each role.

--General Manager (Manages Overhead): David
+- General Manager (Manages Overhead): David
--Software Developers:
+- Software Developers:
--Front End: Kevin
+- Front End: Kevin
--DataBase:
+- DataBase:
--Back End:
+- Back End:

 #### Events